lubagloukhov/lubagloukhov.github.com/_posts/2014-10-25-evolution-of-constantly-varied.md

 Next Steps:

-Current scrape captures just the first WOD listed of the day, to improve this I'd like to also capture alternate workouts as well as suggested weights, time, reps and distances.
+Current scrape captures just the first WOD listed of the day, to improve this I'd like to also capture alternate workouts and incorporate suggested weights, time, reps and distances into the analysis.
 I'd like to examine any recurring movement sequences over multiple days that may occur when WODs build up to a complex movement.
 Successful scraping of WODs opens the door to scraping of user/athlete comments which can be used to analyze individual performance and sentiment.